kmmiles/provision/README.md

 - disables password prompts for `sudo`
 - performs apt update and upgrade
-- apt installs my personal must have base and dev packages
+- apt installs base and dev packages
+- links my dotfiles to `$HOME`
 - installs `qemu` and `podman`
-- links my personal dotfiles to `$HOME`
 - installs additional tools to `$HOME/.local/bin` e.g. `prettyping`, `exa`, `glow`, and `youtube-dl`.
 - installs the `ale` and `gruvbox` plugins for `vim` and `nvim`